 The time it takes to reach a 700 credit score can vary depending on your starting point and individual circumstances.
 For some people, it may take as little as six months to a year to get a 700 credit score by consistently practicing good credit habits, such as making timely payments and keeping credit utilization low.
 Others may need more time to build a solid credit history and demonstrate responsible credit management.

-The most important thing to remember is that credit building is a gradual process, and it requires patience, persistence, and consistency.
-It’s critical to establish a positive credit history over time, as this demonstrates to lenders that you are a responsible borrower.
+The most important thing to remember is that credit building is a gradual process that requires patience, persistence, and consistency.
+Establishing a positive credit history over time is critical, as this demonstrates to lenders that you are a responsible borrower.
 Length of credit history is a crucial factor in calculating credit scores, and the longer you have a history of responsible credit use, the better it reflects on your creditworthiness.

-Another important aspect to consider is the impact of negative marks on your credit report.
-If you have any late payments, collections, bankruptcy, foreclosure, or other negative items, it can take longer to improve your credit score since most of these negative items stay on your credit report for 7 years.
+Another factor to consider is the impact of negative marks on your credit report.
+Suppose you have late payments, collections, bankruptcy, foreclosure, or other negative items in your credit reports.
+In this case, it can take longer to improve your credit score since most of these negative items stay on your credit report for 7 years to 10 years.

-Related: 13 common negative items on a credit report
+Related: 13 most common negative items on a credit report

 How much can I borrow with a 700 credit score?

 Your credit score has a significant impact on your borrowing power.
-Lenders use credit scores as a metric to assess your creditworthiness and determine the interest rates and loan terms they can offer you.
-A 700 credit score is considered a good score, and therefore, you might qualify for most loans available.
+Lenders use credit scores to assess your creditworthiness and determine the interest rates and loan terms they can offer you.
+A 700 credit score is considered a good score, and having it can help you qualify for a larger principal.

-While your credit score is used to assess your creditworthiness and the interest you pay on the loan, it is not the only factor used when determining how much you can borrow.
-Having an 800 credit score, for example, won’t get you approved for a $1 million dollar mortgage if your income does not justify your monthly payment obligations.
+While your credit score is used to assess your creditworthiness and the interest you pay on the loan, it is not the only factor determining how much you can borrow.
+For example, having an 800 credit score won’t get you approved for a $1 million mortgage if your income does not justify your monthly payment obligations.
+Lenders use your income to estimate how much you can afford to borrow.
+Lower incomes mean you won’t qualify for much money.

-The exact loan amount you can borrow with a 700 credit score will vary depending on other factors, such as your income and debt-to-income ratio, other assets, etc. So, having a 700 credit score puts you in a favorable position assuming that you have met other debt and income requirements from your lender.
+The loan amount you can borrow with a 700 credit score will vary depending on other factors, such as your income and debt-to-income ratio, other assets, etc. So, having a 700 credit score puts you in a favorable position, assuming you have met your lender’s other debt and income requirements.

 What are the benefits of having a 700+ credit score?